-Home / Recipes / Ingredient / Beef / Involtini / Italian Beef Roll ups
+Home / Recipes / Course / Main Dish / Involtini / Italian Beef Roll ups

 Involtini / Italian Beef Roll ups

-Italian Beef Roll Ups or also known as Involtini are a quick and easy main dish recipe that looks fancy enough for a special get together or a delicious family dinner idea.
+Italian Beef Roll Ups or also known as Involtini are a quick and easy main dish recipe that looks fancy enough for a special get together or perfect for a family dinner idea.

 “Well that’s what you asked for”, “yeah but you always called them Involtini”.
 And there you have it!
 My poor confused kids.